-In 'Factory 56', we are consistently implementing innovative technologies and processes across the board according to the key terms 'digital, flexible, green'.
+In the factory of the future we are consistently implementing innovative technologies and processes across the board according to the key terms 'digital, flexible, green'.
 We create a modern workspace with more attention to individual requirements of our employees.
-All in all, in 'Factory 56' we are significantly increasing flexibility and efficiency in comparison to our current vehicle assembly halls - and of course without sacrificing our top quality.
-In this way we are setting a new benchmark in the global automotive industry.
+In "Factory 56" we are significantly increasing flexibility and efficiency in comparison to our current vehicle assembly halls - without sacrificing our quality.

 New, flexible infrastructure with powerful WiFi and mobile network

 In the "Factory 56", the traditional assembly line is replaced by driverless transport systems in selected production areas - the so-called "TecLines" - for example at the beginning of the trim line.
 By merely redefining the tracks for the driverless transport systems, it will be possible to change from assembly operation to cycle operation, whereby the vehicle remains in position and is not continuously moved along the line.
 This makes sense for automated activities, among others, for example when installing the sliding glass roof.
 In addition, by using the driverless transport systems, individual assembly units can be expanded without interfering in the building's structure.

 Combining an assembly line with "TecLines" allows high-efficiency assembly for large-scale production and increases flexibility so that production can be adjusted without any great effort or interruptions to current operation.